AlirezaBagherzadeh4/vue-select-provinces-and-cities/README.md

 # provinces-and-cities
-  The province and citis json files are from https://github.com/sajaddp/list-of-cities-in-Iran repository.
+  The province and cities json files are used from https://github.com/sajaddp/list-of-cities-in-Iran repository.

 ## Project setup
 ```